Is it an Emergency?

 Pet Emergency and Specialty Center (San Rafael) 415-456-7372

 All Animals Emergency Hospital (San Francisco) 415-566-0530

 North Peninsula Veterinary Emergency Clinic (San Mateo) 650-348-2575

 South Peninsula Veterinary Emergency Hospital (Palo Alto) 650-494-1461

 What do I do?

 For suspected eye emergencies, call our office phone number (650-551-1115 or 800-427-5367).
-You will be given instructions to press *222 and then wait for the tone to leave your message.
+If we are open, we will be able to talk you through the degree of emergency and schedule an appropriate appointment.
+If we are closed, you will be given instructions to press *222 and then wait for the tone to leave your message.
 Give us your name, your phone number, your pet’s name and the nature of the emergency.
-After you hang up the doctor on call will be paged and will call you back.
-If you have not received a response in 15 minutes, call back and repeat the message.
+After you hang up an on call doctor will be paged and will call you back to give you advice.
+If you have not received a response in 15 minutes, we may have had technical difficulties.
+Please call back and repeat the message.

 Be sure to leave your contact number (including area code, since we cover several) and speak slowly and clearly.
 Please repeat your phone number.